jweaver72/EGZUMMER-WIKI/Radio-operation.md

 In the `channel mode` you can switch between saved memory channels.
 Memory channels can be added manually as mentioned before or with a computer software.
 You can use either Quansheng `Portable Radio CPS` or the recommended open source software called [`Chirp`](https://chirp.danplanet.com/projects/chirp/wiki/Download).

+## How2 use Chirp with this radio.

+Press the programming cable firmly into the radio and check that a _**Blue LED**_ lights up near the antenna.

 Initially, Chirp comes with popup.
 Configure that something like this.

 > ![Chirp-setup-USB-interface-for-UV-K5](https://github.com/egzumer/uv-k5-firmware-custom/assets/148579604/ade103ca-a367-4531-b699-523f68fe8aee)